40 – Wrist Rotation and Formation of the Fist (Tekubi undō / Seiken no keisei)¶

 Description¶

-One hand holds the opposite wrist (tekubi).
+One hand holds the other hand’s wrist (tekubi).

-The wrist is rotated:
+The active arm is raised and the wrist is rotated:

 - eight times in one direction